betterscientificsoftware/bssw.io/CuratedContent/PullRequestSizeConsiderations.md

 submitted for review prior to merging into another branch.
 The [*size* of a PR](https://sourcelevel.io/blog/5-metrics-engineering-managers-can-extract-from-pull-requests) is typically measured in terms of number of changes (files and/or lines of code).
-Some of the ways in which PR size impacts software quality and productivity are...
+Some of the ways in which PR size impacts software quality and productivity are described below.
+The bigger a PR is...

-* The *bigger* the PR, the more work the *submitter* of the PR imposes upon the *reviewer(s)*.
+* ...the more work reviewing the PR involves.
+* ...the harder it is to divy up review work.
-* The bigger the PR, the more difficult it will be for reviewers to schedule the time needed to review it.
+* ...the more difficult it will be for reviewers to schedule the time needed to review it.
-* The bigger the PR, the more likely already overburden reviewers will
-  * Put off even starting the review.
+* ...the more likely already overburden reviewers will put off even starting the review.
-  * Give only a cursory (rubber-stamp) review defeating the whole purpose of review.
+* ...the more likely a first reviewer will give only a cursory review.
+* ...the more likely a second reviewer will merely rubber-stamp a review already approved by a first reviewer.
 * There is an inverse correlation between PR size and defect rate.<sup>[1](https://sback.it/publications/icse2018seip.pdf), [2](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/bosu2015useful.pdf),